dude1121/obsidian-vault/01 - Notes/Rotary Encoder.md

 ## Hall effect encoder
 A [[Hall Effect Sensor|Hall effect sensor]] can also be used as a rotary encoder.
 In this case, the hall effect sensor can be used to detect when a magnetic north or south pole is near the sensor.
 A digital hall effect sensor will then output a digital signal depending on if there is a magnetic field present or not.
 ![[hall-effect-rotary.png]]
+### Flip-flop for encoding
+A cost-effective option for a quick hall effect encoder is to use a flip flop IC like a CD74AC174.
+Use one channel of the encoder as the clock signal and the other as the input.